Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Adding Trash Containers
 =======================

-Pipettes are automatically assigned a :py:obj:`.trash_container` when you load them.
+The API automatically assigns a :py:obj:`.trash_container` to pipettes, if one is available in your protocol.
 The ``trash_container`` is where the pipette will dispose tips when you call :py:meth:`.drop_tip` with no arguments.
-You can change the trash container at any time in your protocol, if you don't want to use the default.
+You can change the trash container, if you don't want to use the default.

 One example of when you might want to change the trash container is a Flex protocol that goes through a lot of tips.
 In a case where the protocol uses two pipettes, you could load two trash bins and assign one to each pipette::